ForgettenAccount/minecraft-download/index.md

 A world with "StorageVersion" 8 or lower will be increased to 9 and have its "RandomSeed" upgraded from using only the lower 32 bits of a 64-bit number to using the full 64-bit range while still representing the same number.
 This is only relevant for negative 32-bit seeds, which need a sign bit extension

+## Additional Modding Capabilities Experiment/JavaScript APIs

+Important!
+In this release and starting with this beta, we are removing the Additional Modding Capabilities experiment.
+This experiment contained experimental JavaScript APIs launched in 2018 – and with this removal, JavaScript within worlds associated with this API will no longer function.
+GameTest Framework – a separate JavaScript API – should not be impacted, nor should behavior pack/resource pack type add-ons more broadly.
+You can read more about this [via this article](https://aka.ms/mcamc).

+## Commands

+Added '/tickingarea' command preload overload

+Entities must now be loaded for an area to be considered fully loaded and ticking

+## Molang

+Molang expressions inside animation scripts for actor resource definition (pre_animation and initialize) that contain capital letters are properly evaluated now with format_version 1.18.20 or higher

+## User Interface

+The loading progress screen now shows when loading ticking areas marked for preload

+# Experimental Technical Updates

+## Commands

+Added a new '/volumearea ' command to create, remove, and list volumes in the world

+## GameTest Framework

+Please read the full changelog in [this post](https://feedback.minecraft.net/hc/en-us/articles/4423151445901-Minecraft-Beta-1-18-20-21-Xbox-Windows-Android-)

+*Updated January 27 2022*